 Pack a Book or Entertainment

 The nights are longer in winter, so it's nice to have entertainment at night.
-Bring a book to read while in your sleeping bag, or if you are car camping, bring a computer and watch a movie.
+Bring a book to read while in your sleeping bag, or if you are car camping, bring a computer or iPad and watch a movie.
 If you go to sleep too early, you’ll end up waking before the sun rises.